spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/08-vmware.md

 # VMware Cloud Account Permissions

-The vSphere user account used in the various Spectro Cloud tasks must have the minimum vSphere privileges required to perform the task.
+The vSphere user account used in the various Palette tasks must have the minimum vSphere privileges required to perform the task.
 The `Administrator` role provides super-user access to all vSphere objects.
 For users without the `Administrator` role, one or more custom roles can be created based on the tasks being performed by the user.

 #### Privileges under root-level role